 The volume of elective surgery will be increased by an average of 4000 discharges per year.

 85 percent of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks by July 2016, increasing to 90 percent by June 2017.
-(Health target from quarter two 2014/15)

-90 percent of eight months olds will have their primary course of immunisation (six weeks, three months and five months immunisation events) on time by July 2014 and 95 percent by December 2014.
+95 percent of eight months olds will have their primary course of immunisation (six weeks, three months and five months immunisation events) on time.

 90 percent of the eligible population will have had their cardiovascular risk assessed in the last five years.

 Latest health target results